ERCL Board and Chief Executive

 Dr. Noreen Q. Siddiqui, a resident of East Renfrewshire, is currently a Senior Lecturer in Marketing with the Department of Business Management, Glasgow School for Business and Society, Glasgow Caledonian University.
 Dr Siddiqui completed her PhD in the area of internet retailing, and teaches a range of modules on post graduate and undergraduate levels.
 Areas of research interest include digital marketing, internet retailing, consumer consumption of technology and the 55+ shopper.
 She is also an Ambassador for Anthony Nolan, the blood cancer charity.

-Formerly a museum curator, Anthony has managed local and regional museums and galleries.
-He has also led a number of capital projects in the arts and heritage sector.
-These include the Scottish Football Museum (2000), and two shortlisted for the Museum of the Year award: the award-winning Kelvingrove New Century Project (2006), and the Centre for New Enlightenment (2007), an innovative education and outreach programme for young people.
+Formerly a museum curator, Anthony has led a number of capital projects in the arts and heritage sector.
+These include the Scottish Football Museum (2000), and two shortlisted for the Museum of the Year award: the award-winning Kelvingrove New Century Project (2006), and the Centre for New Enlightenment (2007).
 Kelvingrove was the largest lottery-funded project in Scottish history, later surpassed by the Riverside Museum (European Museum of the Year, 2013), for which Anthony led the fundraising campaign.

-Before joining East Renfrewshire Culture and Leisure, Anthony was Director of Development at the University of Hull, securing the largest philanthropic donation in the University’s 90 year history to build a £25m medical school building.
-He was a director of Hull2017 UK City of Culture, and has been a director of one of the largest leisure trusts in the country, Glasgow Life, and of the Royal Zoological Society of Scotland.
-Anthony is a Fellow of the Royal Society of Arts, and of the Chartered Management Institute, and is currently a director of Hull Truck Theatre and Chair of VOCAL, the association for culture and leisure managers in Scotland
+Before joining East Renfrewshire Culture and Leisure, Anthony was Director of Development at the University of Hull.
+He was a director of Hull2017 UK City of Culture, and has been a director of Glasgow Life, the Royal Zoological Society of Scotland, and of Hull Truck Theatre.
+Anthony is a Fellow of the Royal Society of Arts, and of the Chartered Management Institute.